cortexfile/EmailAttachmentOrganizer-Release/README.md

 ---

-## ðŸ›¡ï¸ Security & Privacy Architecture
+## 🛡️ Security & Privacy Architecture

 We understand that your emails contain sensitive data.
 Our security model is simple: **We don't see your data.**